tzielins/private-fair-for-busy-biologists/episodes/05-reusable-analysis.md

 ## Reusable Analysis
 (~50 min teaching)

-Data analysis and research are an iterative process.
-Experimental measurements and their analysis will guide next steps within research, e.g. identification of new targets for drug discovery, the invalidation of a target would likely make us switch to a different target for target validation.
-Or in large data, or omics experiments data is initially explored, analysis method will be adjusted and modified, and so will experimental procedures if adequate results have not been achieved.

-This so called ad-hoc analysis will only after several iterations of data exploration, retries, adjustments, and modifications to experimental procedures lead to selection of suitable analysis methods and parameters.
-One would then conduct statistical validation of results and generate final results and graphs for publications.
-This process can be difficult to track using conventional methods such as pen + paper and Excel.
+**Data analysis and research are inherently iterative.**
+Experimental measurements and their subsequent analysis guide the research journey.
+For example, in drug discovery, analyzing initial data might reveal the need to switch targets if a current one proves unsuitable.
+Similarly, with large datasets or omics experiments, initial exploration often necessitates adjustments to analysis methods and, potentially, the experimental procedures themselves.

+This "**ad-hoc**" analysis, characterized by repeated exploration, refinement, and adaptation, is crucial for identifying suitable methods and parameters.
+Only after multiple iterations does the process culminate in statistically validated results, ready for presentation in publications with accompanying graphs.
+Traditional methods like pen and paper or spreadsheets struggle to effectively track this iterative nature of research.

 ## Reusable Computing
 We have previously discussed electronic lab notebooks and their benefit in being FAIR.